biological-alignment-benchmarks/biological-alignment-gridagents-benchmarks/README.md

 Dependencies are managed via `poetry`.
 See installation instructions [here](https://python-poetry.org/docs/#installation).

+You can update your version of poetry by running `poetry self update` (only from version `>1.2`).
+Otherwise uninstall your version and install the latest one.

 To install the python dependencies run `poetry install`.
 To activate the environment via poetry run `poetry shell`.
 Alternatively, most commands can also be executed without an active python environment via